bgins/wat-frontend/readme.md

   Lexes and parses WebAssembly text or tokens

 Available options:
-  PHASE                    lex [produce a token stream], parse [produce an AST
+  PHASE                    lex [produce a token stream], parse [produce an AST],
-                           directly from source], check [*experimental* perform
-                           semantic analysis on an AST] TARGET                   A target .wat or .tok file -o,--out DIRECTORY       Optional output directory.
+                           check [perform semantic analysis] TARGET                   A target .wat or .tok file -o,--out DIRECTORY       Optional output directory.
 Print to console if missing.
+Not implemented for check.
   -h,--help                Show this help text
 $
 ```

-`wat-frontend` can also be run with `cabal run`:
+`wat-frontend` can also be run using `cabal run`:
 ```
-$ cabal run -- parse tests/programs/add.wat
+$ cabal run -- parse add.wat
-Preprocessing executable 'wat-frontend' for wat-frontend-0.1.0.0...
+Preprocessing executable 'wat-frontend' for wat-frontend-0.1.0.0..
+Building executable 'wat-frontend' for wat-frontend-0.1.0.0..
 Running wat-frontend...
 • AST for add.wat •
   module
-    import "env" "print"
-      func $print
-        typeuse
+    type $binop
+      functype
         param i32
+        param i32
+        result i32
-    func $main
+    func $add
-      typeuse
+      typeuse $binop
-      i32.const 21
-      i32.const 21
+        param $lhs i32
+        param $rhs i32
+        result i32
+      local.get $lhs
+      local.get $rhs
       i32.add
-      call $print
-    export "main"
+    export "add"
-      func $main
+      func $add
 $
 ```

 ## Tests

 Tests are kept in the following subdirectories of `tests`:

 - `tokens`: plain tokens with the `.tok` extension, lexer tests
 - `components`: modules with one type of component, parser tests (some
   of these tests are not valid modules)
 - `programs`: full programs for testing any phase
 - `limits`: tests of integer bounds and representation
+- `semantic-analysis`: tests of modules and components
+- `validate-instructions`: tests of instructions

 `dotest` is a regression test script meant to target one of the above
 subdirectories.
 On first run, it will produce expected results if they are not
 present.
 On subsequent runs, it will `diff` the output with the expected results
-and print any differences to the console.
-An empty expected file means the
+and print any differences.
+An empty expected file means the result is not
-result is not expected.
+expected.

-The script will lex or parse all tests in a single directory.
+`dotest` will lex or parse all tests in a single directory.
 For example:
 ```
 ./dotest parse tests/programs/
 ```